 Wouldn't say no to a holiday right now!
 I've only been on a week in Devon recently (still fun, the West Country is awesome - #homebias) and a day in Amsterdam.
 Would have liked it to have been longer, but let's just say my ex-girlfriend decided otherwise.
 And with only a week left to take off work in November, there is nothing that I can think of to do and cruises want to charge you double the fare to go by yourself, how dare they?!

-Ah well, hopefully some of you were more lucky this year or are planning your next big venture in 2018.
-Well you can't go away without some great games to pass the time when you're sitting in the apartment or hotel with not much else to do in the evening.
+Ah well, hopefully, some of you were luckier this year or are planning your next big venture.
+Well, you can't go away without some great games to pass the time when you're sitting in the apartment or hotel with not much else to do in the evening.
 Not to mention the travel - I hate that part of any holiday which doesn't involve a cruise ship, hours of waiting, hours of boredom.
-So you may want something that's good for the journey as well, and of course for this list we're going to assume you've never heard of an iPad because of course you can get a bunch of games on one of those.
+So you may want something that's good for the journey as well, and of course, for this list, we're going to assume you've never heard of an iPad because of course, you can get a bunch of games on one of those.

 Now to be fair, I don't enjoy this game, but then I'm not the target audience here.
 But I can't deny that when it comes to entertaining a family with younger children, there's few that manage to do so with such ease without disturbing other people too much.
 So it certainly deserves a mention.

 I've seen this game played in queues of all places, it's that portable.
 Five mini-games in one tiny tin that all involve these round cards that are different from each other by only one symbol.
 This teaches some good quick observation skills and will certainly do the trick on holiday, just maybe reserved for the younger families.